- Getting Started

 - Wiring Diagrams

 The assembly instructions for the Tubelab SSE show the optional installation of a standby switch.
 There have been a few instances of blown diodes associated with the use of a standby switch.
 Investigation has revealed that some power transformers (particularly Hammonds) can generate a 2500 volt spike when the standby switch is operated.
-It is recommended that the standby switch be omitted from new builds, and not used on existing amps.
-The instructions will be changed as soon as I can get to it.
+It is recommended that the standby switch be omitted from new builds,

 There have been several requests for a drill template to mark the chassis.
 Here is a PDF of the PC board silkscreen layer.
 It can be printed and used as a drill template.
 Make sure that your printer output is 1 to 1 before drilling (lay the board on the paper and compare).